Joseph Priestley: Minister of Mill Hill Chapel

-When Priestley became its minister, Mill Hill Chapel was one of the oldest and most respected Dissenting congregations in England; however, during the early 18th century the congregation had fractured along doctrinal lines, and was losing members to the charismatic Methodist movement.
-Priestley believed that by educating the young, he could strengthen the bonds of the congregation.
+When Priestley became its minister, Mill Hill Chapel was one of the oldest and most respected Dissenting congregations in England; however, during the early 18th century the congregation had fractured along doctrinal lines and was losing members to the charismatic Methodist movement.
+Priestley believed that he could strengthen the bonds of the congregation by educating the young people there.

 In his three-volume Institutes of Natural and Revealed Religion (1772–74), Priestley outlined his theories of religious instruction.
 More importantly, he laid out his belief in Socinianism.
 The doctrines he explicated would become the standards for Unitarians in Britain.
-This work marked a change in Priestley's theological thinking that is critical to understanding his later writings—it paved the way for his materialism and necessitarianism (the belief that a divine being acts in accordance with necessary metaphysical laws).
+This work marked a change in Priestley's theological thinking that is critical to understanding his later writings—it paved the way for his materialism and necessitarianism (the latter being the belief that a divine being acts in accordance with necessary metaphysical laws).

 Priestley's major argument in the Institutes was that the only revealed religious truths that could be accepted were those that matched one's experience of the natural world.
-Because his views of religion were deeply tied to his understanding of nature, the text's theism rested on the argument from design.
+Since his views of religion were tied deeply to his understanding of nature, the text's theism rested on the argument from design.
 The Institutes shocked and appalled many readers, primarily because it challenged basic Christian orthodoxies, such as the divinity of Christ and the miracle of the Virgin Birth.
 Methodists in Leeds penned a hymn asking God to "the Unitarian fiend expel / And chase his doctrine back to Hell."
 Priestley wanted to return Christianity to its "primitive" or "pure" form by eliminating the "corruptions" which had accumulated over the centuries.
 The fourth part of the Institutes, An History of the Corruptions of Christianity, became so long that he was forced to issue it separately in 1782.
 Priestley believed that the Corruptions was "the most valuable" work he ever published.
 In demanding that his readers apply the logic of the emerging sciences and comparative history to the Bible and Christianity, he alienated religious and scientific readers alike—scientific readers did not appreciate seeing science used in the defence of religion and religious readers dismissed the application of science to religion.